puppetlabs-toy-chest/puppet-quest-guide/quests/hello_puppet.md

 The puppet agent is the piece of the Puppet setup that lives on the systems you want to manage.
-Whenever the Puppet agent runs, it asks the Puppet master for a catalog, a description of what its system should look like.
+Whenever the Puppet agent runs, it asks the Puppet master for a catalog—a description of what its system should look like.
 It compares this catalog to the actual state of the system, then makes any changes needed to make the actual state match the state described in the catalog.